carloscuesta/react-native-error-boundary/docs/docs/introduction.md

 ## Why do you need error boundaries?

-As of [React 16](https://reactjs.org/docs/error-boundaries.html#new-behavior-for-uncaught-errors) 📘, errors that were not caught by any error boundary will result in unmounting of the whole React component tree 😱
+Errors that are not caught by any error boundary will result in unmounting of the whole React component tree 😱

 ## The problem